tierneytim/OPM/README.md

 </p>

 ### Individual subject with fixed sensor positions
 If you already have positions and orientations for a certain brain image this can be accounted for as well.
 This information can be supplied in the form of a tab-delimited text file where the first six columns give position and orientation(x,y,z,x,y,z) and the final column gives a label for the sensor.
-The text file should look something like this when opened in a text editor.

-The code to incorporate this information just requires to specify the `pos` argument
+The code to incorporate this information just requires to specify the `pos argument

 ```matlab
 S =[];